 Field-hunting tip

-Look in volcanic fumaroles, pegmatites country — that is the host setting where carobbiite typically forms.
+Look in volcanic fumaroles, pegmatites country, the host setting where carobbiite typically forms.
 If you start seeing fluorite, sylvite, halite in float, you are in the right ground.
 Field specimens usually show a octahedral, massive, granular habit, so train your eye for that shape before scanning the outcrop.